Asian shares slip, dragged lower by Wall Street tech fall - WTMJ

 TOKYO (AP) — Asian shares mostly slipped Friday, dragged lower by a decline in technology stocks on Wall Street.

-Benchmarks fell in Japan, South Korea and China but rose in Australia.
+Benchmarks fell in Tokyo, Seoul, Shanghai and Hong Kong but rose in Sydney.

 Traders are awaiting the U.S. government’s latest monthly jobs report, expected later Friday.
 Unemployment data announced Thursday was encouraging.